 Grant Project Timeframe: Up to 12 Months (1 year) from receipt of grant funds

-Description: Grants ranging up to $15,400 to River Region nonprofits addressing food insecurity for senior adults in Lowndes and Macon counties (up to $10,000 per county); grants ranging up to $32,800 to River Region nonprofits addressing mental health/education needs and services of autistic children with learning disabilities in Lowndes and Macon counties (up to $10,000 per county); as well as grants up to $10,000 in education for after-school programs in Lowndes and Macon counties (up to $5,000 per county).
+Description: Grants ranging up to $20,000 to River Region nonprofits addressing food insecurity for senior adults in Lowndes and Macon counties (up to $10,000 per county); grants ranging up to $20,000 to River Region nonprofits addressing mental health needs and services for children or adults in Lowndes and Macon counties (up to $10,000 per county); as well as grants up to $10,000 in education for after-school programs in Lowndes and Macon counties (up to $5,000 per county).

 Eligibility: See FAQ, below.